dinvsh/imc-prosperity-2/README.md

 This repository contains the IMC Prosperity 2 code from my solo team "Noobland" (named as a nod to my next-to-no prior experience with coding and trading).

+Final position: 10th in Singapore, and 265th out of 9,140 teams internationally.

 #### Disclaimer
 Code Quality: This code was written while I was learning Python on the go, so it might not follow best practices or Pythonic standards.
 Expect redundancies, inefficient logic, and limited documentation.